Updated December 26, 2021. The article was updated to correct minor grammatical errors and technical formatting.

 This trend may be changing, however.
 Several years ago, the introduction of a state bill in Arizona–which would essentially grant immunity to medical students who are practicing under supervising physicians during their medical school career–went into effect.
-This particular bill, unsurprisingly, spurred a series of intriguing articles from both the legal and medical community.
+This particular bill, unsurprisingly, spurred a series of intriguing articles from both the legal and medical communities.

 The Arizona State Bill

 Arizona State Bill 1429 caused a fresh series of debates about this ongoing issue when it began its passage back in 2011.
-In this piece of legislation, student doctors practicing in Arizona are immune from being sued or named in a lawsuit if they are working under the supervision of a licensed healthcare professional, unless it can be proven that the student committed gross negligence in regards to basic patient care.
+In this piece of legislation, student doctors practicing in Arizona are immune from being sued or named in a lawsuit if they are working under the supervision of a licensed healthcare professional unless it can be proven that the student committed gross negligence in regards to basic patient care.
 This bill had strong backing, not surprisingly, from medical schools across the state.
-Kelsey Lundy, a lobbyist for a coalition of these school, noted that in the past this was almost never an issue, but gave an example of an osteopathic school there who had had students named in four separate malpractice suits in the past several years.
+Kelsey Lundy, a lobbyist for a coalition of these schools, noted that in the past this was almost never an issue, but gave an example of an osteopathic school there that had had students named in four separate malpractice suits in the past several years.

 This is a huge issue, of course, both for the students named in the lawsuits and for the medical schools themselves: it can mean a black mark on the student’s career that can follow them long after they have graduated.
 It can make it more difficult for them to land a job or even obtain affordable malpractice insurance, a must for every physician.
-The practice of naming students in lawsuits can also incurs tens of thousands of dollars in legal cost to the school that must defend them.
+The practice of naming students in lawsuits can also incur tens of thousands of dollars in legal cost to the school that must defend them.

 SB1429 was not without its critics and, unsurprisingly, the largest group of critics was the Arizona Trial lawyers association, made up of attorneys who represent plaintiffs in court.
 Jon Hinz, a lobbyist for this very influential political action committee, noted that, “There is no reason to grant immunity to someone who is actually practicing healthcare as opposed to just studying it,” and added furthermore that, “Such immunity potentially provokes irresponsibility,” a claim which medical schools hotly deny.

-Perhaps what is most interesting about this legislation is the series of posts that it sparked both in the medical and legal communities
+Perhaps what is most interesting about this legislation is the series of posts that it sparked both in the medical and legal communities.

 Kevin Pho Weighs In